-Even the name is a little ridiculous, but I that didn’t phase me.
+Yup, my epic DIY fail is called a man curtain of all things.
+Even the name is a little ridiculous, but that didn’t phase me.
 I figured it would make it easier to get to the number one spot on google if someone ever decided to type in “man curtain” 😉 And it all started with this contraption here.

-No one’s done that before, right?
-It would be the perfect décor in a man cave or even garage.
+It would be the perfect décor in a man cave or even a garage.
 I could already see myself walking onto the stage to get my award for turning the world of DIY around.
 And the best thing about the man curtain was that it could be used for storage too.
 Just add a few hooks and viola.

-And that’s when the epic fail happened.
-That darn curtain became so heavy it stayed on the wall for all of maybe 3 minutes, before it came crashing down in a heap and taking a whole bunch of hubbies tools with it.
-It left a dent in the wall on the way down and a crater the size of Mount Vesuvius on the garage floor.
+15 minutes 32.543 seconds after I added the second tool.
+Not the dusty fishing reel in the photo, but Real.Metal.Man.Tools.
+And then it came crashing down in a heap and took a whole bunch of those real tools with it.
+It left a dent in the wall on its way blogging oblivion and a crater the size of Mount Vesuvius on the garage floor.

 We were lucky to survive the fall with all of our appendages intact.
-This is a family friendly blog so unfortunately I can’t share the words hubby used.
+This is a family-friendly blog so unfortunately, I can’t share the words hubby used.
 Suffice to say that quite a few hardened criminals would have been proud of my man.
 That’s the thing about DIY and life in general.
-Not everything works, but we move on and we learn something valuable in the process, even if it’s just the realization that old limbs can still move really quickly when disaster strikes.
+Not everything works, but we move on and we learn something valuable in the process, even if it’s just the realization that old people can still maneuver really quickly when disaster strikes 😀

-I’m glad to say we could salvage some bits and piece, although my pride was in tatters for a few weeks.
-Those chains went to making a dreamy garden swing and my new found appreciation for gravity helped me figure out how to defy it and make this HOME shelf, our most popular post ever.
-Well that is until I figure out how to make a light weight man curtain, so I can bask forever in blogging glory 😉
+I’m glad to say we could salvage some bits and pieces, although my pride was in tatters for a few weeks.
+Those chains went to making this dreamy garden swing and my newfound appreciation for gravity helped me figure out how to defy it and make this HOME shelf.
+One of our most popular posts ever.
+That “Guy Wire Turnbuckle” thing went right back into our stash of arbitrary things BTW.
+Well, that is until I figure out how to make a lightweight man curtain, so I can forever bask in blogging glory 😉

-Everyday somewhere, someone is doing something silly that could lead to an epic fail.
+Every day somewhere, someone is doing something silly that could lead to an epic fail.
 That’s what makes us human.
-I honestly believe that failure is something we all need to celebrate instead of hide, so we can learn and grow together.
+I honestly believe that failure is something we all need to celebrate instead of hiding, so we can learn and grow together.
 It’s only when you fail that you begin to realize that good things don’t happen overnight and that sharing failure often brings us closer together.
-Talking about sharing, pop on over to my beautiful friends from the IBC to see of their epic fail.
+Talking about sharing, pop on over to my beautiful friends from the IBC to see their epic fail.